 Within the scope of this paper, we did not change the mutation rate µ , the carrying capacity K and the mating group size M. Within these settings, preference reached high values whereas competitiveness barely evolved.
 We suspect that it would be a whole different matter if we had modified M. Indeed, in situations where individuals only meet a subset of the population to find their mate (M < population size) the risk of not reproducing can be high, and consequently competition is expected to be stronger.
 In that case, traits may evolve differently; for instance, iteroparity (i.e low G, low P) can be favored as a form of ”Bet Hedging” in time (Wilbur and Rudolf, 2006) and high competitiveness could be an advantage.
 This may, in turn, affect the evolution of genetic architecture.

-A) 10